TehShrike/resume/readme.md

-I've spent more than a decade spent turning customer needs into technical specs and delivering software slowly and steadily over many small iterations/deliverables.
+I've spent more than a decade turning customer needs into technical specs and delivering software slowly and steadily over many small iterations/deliverables.
 I've delivered software solutions as an individual, and as a member of small teams.

 I have worked with various database systems, but spent the most time with MySQL.
 I have worked on desktop and web applications, but mostly web applications since ~2010.